Manu’s Menu

 Step 2: Place the peanut butter and maple syrup in a large pan and heat gently until melted and smooth.
 Remove from the heat.

-Peanut butter melting with maple syrup in a saucepan.
+Peanut butter and maple syrup melting together in a saucepan for low fodmap bars.

 Step 3: Add the puffed rice mixture to the pan and stir well until fully coated.

-No-bake bar mixture pressed evenly into a lined baking tray.
+Low fodmap bars mixture pressed evenly into a lined square baking pan.

 Step 5: Drizzle with the melted chocolate and refrigerate for 2 hours.